Ten0/homeassistant_python_typer/README.md

 Despite this downside, it is estimated to be a better compromise than not having this feature because assuming that you ultimately want your automations to always work, it easier to not forget this than to consider all potential subtle races such as the one described above.

-Ultimately this project will probably either find a way to identify event handling jumps automatically to clear caches automatically, or provide overlays for more appdaemon APIs that would also perform implicit cache clearing.
+Ultimately this project will probably either find a way to identify event handling jumps automatically to clear caches automatically, or provide overlays for more appdaemon APIs that would also perform implicit cache clearing where appropriate.

-## Community
+## 💬 Community & Feedback

 This project is in its early stages, and this README is probably not as detailed as it could be, so there may be some rough edges, (esp. if you're beginning with programming with code).

 If you have even the simplest question, or ideas, please open a [Discussion](https://github.com/Ten0/homeassistant_python_typer/discussions/categories/q-a) so we can improve!

-If you find bugs (missing functions, incorrect types, `Any` types where useful to have more precise types, crashes...) please open an issue.
+If you find bugs (missing functions, incorrect types, `Any` types where useful to have more precise types, crashes...) please open an [issue](https://github.com/Ten0/homeassistant_python_typer/issues).

-# Diverse how-to s
+# 📚 Diverse how-to s

 ## Debugger